csjiezhao/SE-GCL/README.md

 ## 🛠️ Customize Your Own Dataset

 To facilitate running the SE-GCL model on your own dataset, we also release the code for dataset preparation.
-Here, we give the following processing steps for your reference (take the Porto dataset as an example):
+Here, we give the following processing steps for reference (take the **Porto** dataset as an example):

-1. Download the road network of  the target city (See `./preprocessing/road_network_download.py`).
-The downloaded road network of Porto can be visualized via <https://kepler.gl/>, as shown in below:
+1. Download the road network of Porto (See `./preprocessing/road_network_download.py`).
+The downloaded road network can be visualized via <https://kepler.gl/>, as shown in below:
    <div align=center>
    <img src="./figs/porto_map.png" alt="Road network of Porto" width="50%" />
    </div>